FFFiend/melanoma_classification/README.md

 ![Test/Validation](assets/accuracy.png)

 # Improvements
-Use max pooling on larger inputs instead of cropping from center Use padding for images smaller than 300x300.
+Use max pooling on larger inputs instead of cropping from center and padding for images smaller than 300x300.